yutoi2/yutoi2.github.io/_posts/"Tips".md

 Over this semester, my view on coding has changed a lot.
 At the beginning of this course, I thought that coding and programming was very hard and required a lot of intelligence to do.
 Everyone I knew who programmed were extremely smart!
 But as we started the course, I found out that it's not as hard as it seems.
 Now I also learned that it's not easy; it requires lots of patience and critical thinking, as well as cause lots of stress, late nights, and errors.
 However, at this point of time, I have come to enjoy coding.
 I enjoy coding with my friends and I have had lots of fun during this project.
 Every problem I solve, I feel a sense of accomplishment, which is the same feeling I have playing sports.
 To conclude, this course and experience has changed my view on programming to be something that is fun.

 I hope and believe that future and current learners of programming will also be able to find it fun to learn and can solve all their errors in their code. :D

+(Update on 12/18/2024)

+Here is the link to my Pong game:

+This is the final Day of this project:

+Here is the link to my [Pong game file](../files/menu.py).